Why have regular hearing tests?

 Like any other part of our bodies, our ears and hearing can gradually decline over time.
 Hearing loss can be life-changing, and simply booking yourself in for a hearing test at least every two years will help to guarantee that you spot any problems early – giving you the best chance of preserving your hearing well into your later years.

-Signs of hearing loss
+Common signs of hearing loss

 Regular hearing tests are important whatever stage of life you're at, and whatever condition your hearing is in.
 That said, there are some common symptoms of hearing loss that may mean you should book your free Leightons hearing test sooner rather than later:

-• Regularly asking people to repeat what they've said
+• Frequently asking others to repeat themselves

 It is important to note that signs of hearing loss can vary depending on age, and on the severity and nature of the problem.
 But don’t assume you’ve no need to worry just because you’re young: hearing can begin to deteriorate as early as 25 years of age.